 - a.
 Timing: An applicant must notify the District Engineer (DE) as early as possible and shall not begin the activity until notified by the DE that the activity may proceed under this RGP with any project-specific special conditions imposed by the District or Division Engineer.
 This office recognizes there may be situations where imminent threats to life or property occur and an applicant has not received a notice to proceed from the DE.
 It is not the intention of this office to imply that applicants allow such threat to life or property to result in actual loss.
-If applicants proceed without such notice from the DE, they must ensure that prior notice of such a unilateral decision to proceed is made to this office by telephone, facsimile, e-mail, delivered written notice, or other appropriate means. - (1) For work in Siskiyou, Trinity, Del Norte, Humboldt, Mendocino, Sonoma, Marin, Napa, and Solano Counties, contact the North Branch Chief, Holly Costa at 415-503-6780 or Holly.N.Costa@usace.army.mil. - (2) For work in San Francisco, San Mateo, Contra Costa, Alameda, Santa Clara, Santa Cruz, Monterey, San Benito, and San Luis Obispo Counties, contact the South Branch Chief, Katerina Galacatos at 415-503-6778 or Katerina.Galacatos@usace.army.mil. - (3) Notification should be sent attn: North/South Branch Chief via fax 415-503-6693 or mail:
+If applicants proceed without such notice from the DE, they must ensure that prior notice of such a unilateral decision to proceed is made to this office by telephone, e-mail, RRS submittal, or other appropriate means. - (1) For work in Siskiyou, Trinity, Del Norte, Humboldt, Mendocino, Sonoma, Marin, Napa, and Solano Counties, contact the North Branch Chief, William Connor at 415-503-6631 or William.M.Connor@usace.army.mil. - (2) For work in San Francisco, San Mateo, Contra Costa, Alameda, Santa Clara, Santa Cruz, Monterey, San Benito, and San Luis Obispo Counties, contact the South Branch Chief, Katerina Galacatos at 415-503-6778 or Katerina.Galacatos@usace.army.mil. - (3) Notification should be sent through the Regulatory Request System (RRS) rrs.usace.army.mil, and to cespn-rg-submittal@usace.army.mil. - b.
+Contents of Notification: The notification should be in writing and include the following information: - (1) The name, address and telephone number of the applicant and any designated point of contact; - (2) The location of the proposed project in detail, including the identification of any water body affected and its type (ocean, bay, estuary, lake, reservoir, pond, river, stream, riparian area, wetland).
+This should include a copy of a United States Geologic Survey (USGS) topographic map, Thomas Guide map, or hand-drawn location map with suitable landmarks.
+The map should have enough detail to clearly indicate the location and extent of the project, as well as detailed directions to the site; - (3) A brief, but clear, description of the imminent threat to life or property and the proposed project's purpose and need; - (4) A brief description of methods anticipated to be used to rectify the situation ("Field Engineering" is not an adequate description.
+It is presumed if one mobilizes material and a particular piece of equipment to a site, then one probably has a fairly well defined intention for that material and